hilaryrowe/documentation3/oeeCalculations/roger-performance.md

 ![](/assets/Screen Shot 2016-08-15 at 1.40.50 PM.png)

-Performance is a percentage between 0% and 100% with 100% being the value when an asset is operating at exactly the ideal cycle time.
-Using the components of Performance \(Ideal Cycle Time and Actual Cycle Time\) we can further explain how this is computed.
+Performance is expressed as a percentage between 0% and 100%, with 100% being the value when an asset has operated at exactly the Average Ideal Cycle Time.
+These two factors of performance performance are calculated as follows.

-### **Ideal Cycle Time**
+### **Average Ideal Cycle Time**

-Ideal Cycle time is fixed for a particular asset \(Machine Type based\) or variable based on the output being created \(Recipe based\) in milliseconds.
+Average Ideal Cycle time is fixed for a particular asset \(Machine Type based\) or variable based on the output being created \(Recipe based\) in milliseconds.

 ![](/assets/Screen Shot 2016-08-15 at 1.38.27 PM.png)